 Following some time relaxing at our hotel, we’ll meet Tasmania’s most famous animal, the Tasmanian devil.
 They look cute and cuddly but have a ruffian personality.
 We’ll also learn about the devastating facial tumour disease threatening these Tassie natives.
 Our early evening visit allows us to observe the amazing night-time antics of these devils at feeding time.
 (Overnight Cradle Mountain Hotel) BLD

 Day 9: Sunday 24 November, Cradle Mountain – Nietta – Cradle Mountain

 - Kaydale Lodge Gardens, Nietta

-Early this morning our coach takes us to Dove Lake for a six-kilometre, two-hour walk around the lake.
+Early this morning our coach takes us to Dove Lake for a six-kilometre, two to two and a half hour walk around the lake.
 Much of the track, which is under the towering shadow of Cradle Mountain, is boarded for easy walking.
 We’ll see Glacier Rock and walk through the tranquil Ballroom Forest where myrtle-beech trees are festooned in moss.
 On our walk we’ll be on the lookout for Australia’s only cold-climate deciduous tree.
 Nothofagus gunnii is also known as tanglefoot as bushwalkers sometimes get caught in its twisted, ground-hugging branches.
 You’ll only find it in Tasmania!
-Note: If you prefer to sleep in you can take a leisurely half hour stroll along the walking track at the rear of our hotel.

-Day 10: Monday 25 November, Cradle Mountain – Barrington – Mole Creek – Chudleigh – Cradle Mountain
+Day 10: Monday 25 November, Cradle Mountain – Barrington – Mole Creek – Chudleigh – Launceston

 - Jennifer Stackhouse’s Garden, Barrington